Central Limit Type Theorem and Large Deviation Principle for Multi-Scale McKean-Vlasov SDEs: Introduction

-It is easy to see that the central limit type theorem above does not permit to estimate the probability of deviations of order one away from the limiting process.
+It follows that the central limit type theorem above does not permit to estimate the probability of deviations of order one away from the limiting process.
 On these time-scales, large deviations are expected to be rare, and their probability could be estimated by a large deviation principle (LDP).
-Let us consider the following multi-scale McKean-Vlasov system with small Gaussian noise
+Note that the analysis of averaging principle and central limit type theorem are only for fixed $\delta=1$ in (\ref{E2}).
+It is natural to ask how the multi-scales influence the stochastic system (\ref{E2}) when $\delta$ and $\varepsilon$ converge to zero simultaneously.